Victorville Municipal Utility Services

 The smell of unusual odor, like that of rotten eggs.
-Natural gas is colorless and odorles, but odorant has been added to help customers smell gas if a leak were to occur.
+Natural gas is colorless and odorless, but odorant has been added to help customers smell gas if a leak were to occur.

 An unusual hissing or roaring noise coming from the ground or an aboveground pipeline.

-Discolored vegetation sorrounding a pipeline, or water or dirt/dust blowing into the air.
+Discolored vegetation surrounding a pipeline, or water or dirt/dust blowing into the air.